Orvana Minerals Corp. (ORV.TO) (TSE:ORV) Shares Gap Down to $0.25

 Orvana Minerals Corp.
-(ORV.TO) (TSE:ORV)’s share price gapped down prior to trading on Tuesday .
+(ORV.TO) (TSE:ORV)’s share price gapped down before the market opened on Tuesday .
 The stock had previously closed at $0.25, but opened at $0.22.
 Orvana Minerals Corp.
-(ORV.TO) shares last traded at $0.24, with a volume of 2,000 shares traded.
+(ORV.TO) shares last traded at $0.24, with a volume of 2,000 shares.

 Orvana Minerals Corp.
 (ORV.TO) Company Profile (TSE:ORV)